-Rio de Janeiro police arrest evangelical Mayor Crivella
+Rio de Janeiro police arrest outgoing Mayor Crivella

 Crivella repeatedly said during his campaign that Paes, who was mayor when Rio hosted the 2016 Olympic Games, would be jailed if elected because of other investigations.

-Rio state governor Wilson Witzel has been suspended from office since August when one of Brazil’s top courts linked him to irregularities in the healthcare sector amid the fight against COVID-19.
+Rio state Gov. Wilson Witzel has been suspended from office since August when one of Brazil’s top courts linked him to irregularities in the healthcare sector amid the fight against COVID-19.

-Witzel is also battling impeachment proceedings that could give his job to another person under investigation, deputy governor Claudio Castro.
+Witzel is also battling impeachment proceedings that could give his job to another person under investigation, Deputy Gov. Claudio Castro.

 Five former Rio state governors have been jailed in recent years amid corruption charges.